-Cycling can be great exercise, good fun and economical, but unfortunately the cyclist is also very vulnerable on the roads, and if involved in a collision with a motor vehicle could well sustain a cycle accident injury.
+Cycling can be great exercise, good fun and economical.
+However, unfortunately the cyclist is also very vulnerable on the roads, and if involved in a collision with a motor vehicle, could well sustain a cycle accident injury.

 Although no one can ever promise you that you will not be involved in an accident, there are steps you can take to minimise the risk and hopefully avoid sustaining a cycle accident injury.

 Probably the most important thing to do is wear a good quality safety helmet.
 Not the prettiest of fashion accessories, but it can be a life saver, ensuring your head is well protected and reducing the risk of brain damage or death from head injuries.

 Other protection can be worn as well, such as kneepads or elbow pads.
 These can help avoid nasty injuries to your joints should you fall from your cycle.
 They are particularly good for children to wear, so avoiding injury to their bones that are more likely to break than those of an adult.